GabeScott/standard-works-vault/General Conference/2006 April - Tender Hearts and Helping Hands.md

 # Tender Hearts and Helping Hands

-*By By Bishop H. David Burton - Presiding Bishop*
+By Bishop H. David Burton - *Presiding Bishop*

 *Given in the April session of the 2006 General Conference*

+>*To each of you whose tender hearts and helping hands have eased the burdens of so many, please accept my heartfelt gratitude.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/tender-hearts-and-helping-hands?lang=eng)

 Last evening Sister Burton and I were enjoying a little Chinese food.
 Embedded in my fortune cookie was the message, “The stress you are experiencing will soon be relieved.”
 True story.

 A group of men were talking with the Prophet Joseph Smith one day when news arrived that the house of a poor brother who lived some distance from town was burned down.
 Everyone expressed sorrow for what had happened.
-The Prophet listened for a moment, then “put his hand in his pocket, took out five dollars and said, ‘I feel sorry for this brother to the amount of five dollars; how much do you all feel sorry?’”
-The immediacy of the Prophet’s response is significant.
+The Prophet listened for a moment, then “put his hand in his pocket, took out five dollars and said, ‘I feel sorry for this brother to the amount of five dollars; how much do you all feel sorry?’”[^1] The immediacy of the Prophet’s response is significant.
 Last year millions of you responded to the sorrow of others with your means, tender hearts, and helping hands.
 Thank you for your wonderful measure of generosity.

 Compassion for others has always been a fundamental characteristic of members of The Church of Jesus Christ of Latter-day Saints.
 The prophet Alma said:

-“Ye are desirous to come into the fold of God, and to be called his people, and are willing to bear one another’s burdens, that they may be light; yea, and are willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort.”
+“Ye are desirous to come into the fold of God, and to be called his people, and are willing to bear one another’s burdens, that they may be light; yea, and are willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort.”[^2]

-The Savior asks us to “succor the weak, lift up the hands which hang down, and strengthen the feeble knees.”
+The Savior asks us to “succor the weak, lift up the hands which hang down, and strengthen the feeble knees.”[^3]

-I have witnessed firsthand the commitment of Latter-day Saints and others not of our faith who have tender hearts and helping hands, who “bear ... one another’s burdens.”
-I have been deeply sorrowed as I have seen massive devastation and visited victims who are without hope.
+I have witnessed firsthand the commitment of Latter-day Saints and others not of our faith who have tender hearts and helping hands, who “bear … one another’s burdens.”[^4] I have been deeply sorrowed as I have seen massive devastation and visited victims who are without hope.

 In recent years, Mother Nature has displayed her vengeance and supremacy in unusual and powerful ways.
 Late December 2004 brought a terrible earthquake off the coast of Indonesia creating a deadly tsunami that killed thousands and shattered the lives of those who remained behind.
 Under the direction of local priesthood leaders and adult missionary couples, help was mobilized immediately, providing urgent assistance to hospitals, first responders, and communities in Indonesia, Sri Lanka, India, and Thailand.